Indonesian slang: Malang slang

-Surabaya
+Surabaya slang

 As the second largest city in Indonesia and the capital of East Java, Surabaya uses a rougher dialect of Javanese and has a fairly complete list of its own slang.
 Javanese language originated from the Central Javanese farmland and by the time it reached the coastal area of East Java, it changed from its original polite form into a more impolite version with the creation or further adaptation of many new 'Javanese-style' words and swearwords.
 One of the most notable Surabaya slang is the word Jancok.

 Pontianak slang

 Pontianak slang is influenced by Malay, Teochew and Dayak and sometimes combined with Hakka.
 It is spoken in the Malay dialect.
 These slang varieties are spoken throughout West Kalimantan.

-Makassarese slang
+Makassar slang

-Makassarese slang is highly influenced by the native Makassarese dialect and sometimes combined with Chinese accents.
+Makassar slang is highly influenced by the native Makassarese language and sometimes combined with Chinese accents.
 The slang, in the end, sounds more informal and 'rude', as going with the tough image of Makassarese people.
 The possessive word for you (kamu) has three degrees of politeness: -ta (very formal and respectful), -mu (neutral), and -nu (informal).
 For example: